chocofamilyme/laravel-eventsauce/readme.md

 <h1 align="center"> LaravelEventSauce </h1>

 <p align="center">
-  Laravel wrapper for <a href="https://eventsauce.io/">EventSauce</a>.
+  Laravel adapter for <a href="https://eventsauce.io/">EventSauce</a>.
 Before using this package you should already know how to work with EventSauce.
 </p>

 <p align="center">